Five Tips for Families with Dogs and (Soon to Be) Mobile Children

 ➜ walk them, feed them or put them down for a nap

-Check out more ideas in the reel below.
+Check out more ideas in this reel and the reel below.

 My top 3 toys for young children: